-The Library of Libraries is a book-filled paradise.
+The library of libraries is a book-filled paradise.
 Its walls carry the testimonies of all humans, those who’ve lived and those who will live.
 Each soul has his own book.